 Trey Parker Net Worth

 An Extremely Valuable Contract Clause: How were they able to land such a sweet deal?
-It all stems back to a loophole in their very first Comedy Central contact from 1997.
+It all stems back to a loophole in their very first Comedy Central contract from 1997.
 Back then, no one could have imagined that the digital rights to a property could ever become valuable.
-Well, no one except Matt, Trey and an extremely forward-thinking lawyer.
-That lawyer (who I hope was well-compensated) included a clause in the original contract which stated that the creators would receive a 50% cut of any revenue generated apart from the actual show's television broadcast.
+Well, no one except Matt, Trey, and an extremely forward-thinking lawyer.
+That lawyer included a clause in the original contract which stated that the creators would receive a 50% cut of any revenue generated apart from the actual show's television broadcast.
 For around twenty years, that clause was essentially worthless.
 That all changed with the advent of YouTube and other video streaming platforms.

 |Net Worth:||$600 Million|